cryshansen/cryshansen.github.io/_projects/zackly-rite.md

     </div>
 </div>
 <div class="caption">
-    The above set of images are front end displays relative to the code behind for the links to github modules.
-Some portions rely on static Block content, and RBA like the dashboard for instance.
+    The above set of images are front end displays relative to the code behind for the links to github repository.
   On the left we have the header and logo of the site, Middle image is the calendar display with first days available via greyout, todays date hightligted, Right image we have the day availability screen
 </div>